VrushankPatel/interview-matters/jvm-internals-and-class-loading/README.md

 ## Overview

 The Java Virtual Machine (JVM) is the runtime environment that executes Java bytecode.
-Understanding JVM internals and the class loading mechanism is crucial for Java developers to optimize performance, troubleshoot issues, and write efficient code.
-This topic covers JVM architecture, memory management, and the class loading process.
+JVM internals encompass the architecture, memory management, and execution model.
+Class loading is the process by which the JVM loads, links, and initializes classes at runtime, enabling dynamic loading and modularity.

 ## Detailed Explanation